u16052642/thrive_erp_documentation/documentation-16.0/content/legal/coc.rst

 Enforcement
 ===========

-Experienced members of the Odoo community comply with this code, not because of the existence of the code, but because they have long experience participating in communities where the conduct described above is normal and expected.
+Experienced members of the Thrive Bureau ERP community comply with this code, not because of the existence of the code, but because they have long experience participating in communities where the conduct described above is normal and expected.
 However, failure to observe the code may be grounds for reprimand, probation,